Debb1ie/Utter2/README.md

 ### Utter (`index.html`)
 > *"Speak.
 Capture.
 Remember."*

 A privacy-first, offline-capable voice journaling and note-taking app.
 Users hit a mic button, speak freely, and Utter transcribes, categorizes, and structures their words into notes, to-dos, or journal entries — instantly.
-AI summaries are available on the Pro tier...
+AI summaries are available on the Pro tier

 **Core user flows:**
 1. Tap mic → speak → get structured note